 With each passing day, I found myself becoming more and more miserable.

 Why was I torturing myself when I didn’t have to?

-During a Skype session with one of the girls I met in Taiwan she told me to come and hang out with her in Seoul.
+During a conversation with one of the girls I met in Taiwan she told me to come and hang out with her in Seoul.
 She promised me that it was the perfect place to de-stress and that she would take me to strangely-named coffee shops every day.